West of East is a Tarantino-inspired RTS game with a semi absurd plot set in a cyber western environment.

 After scraping the first concept, I decided to go for a more "over explanatory" approach.

-I made a tutorial system that displayed a looping video in context with the text since a lot of players had a hard time understanding how some abilities worked.
+I made a tutorial system that displayed a looping video in context with the text since many players had a hard time understanding how some abilities worked.